Master’s Programme Data-driven Design

-- Based on the programming assignment and your motivation letter we would like to draw your attention to some issues, to make sure that you have the proper attitude and (educational) experience for this specific degree programme;
+- Based on the coding assignment and your motivation letter we would like to draw your attention to some issues, to make sure that you have the proper attitude and (educational) experience for this specific degree programme;

 - creating simple statements by using various datatypes (integers, booleans, floats, array, characters, strings);